Find, trace, and monitor

 The scene

-Activity in the maritime environment is constantly increasing, resulting in port safety protocols necessary to be effective and robust.
+Activity in the maritime environment is constantly increasing, resulting in port safety protocols to be effective and robust.

 This is crucial for the observation and identification of both legal and illicit activity in port, coastal, and border regions.
 Trafficking in illegal materials is a global phenomenon that increasingly affects the marine field.
 Traditional methods of drug trafficking to and from Europe include fishing, speedboats, and light planes.
 Smugglers, however, have come up with novel strategies for distributing their goods because of improvements in the methods employed for aerial detection and tracking.